AlirezaRoshanzamir/continuous-delivery-course/5-continuous-integration/presentation.md

 - Time-Box Fixing before Reverting

   When the build breaks on check-in, try to fix it for ten minutes, otherwise, revert.
-- Don’t Comment Out Failing Tests
+- Don't Comment Out Failing Tests
 - Take Responsibility for All Breakages That Result from Your Changes

   If you commit a change and all the tests you wrote pass, but others break, the build is still broken.